 The difference between the two is simple to understand.
 Shotgun strategies merely look for qualifying events, and they are all approached the same way, traded the same way in other words.
 Some shotgun type methods can become more intuitive as a trader tunes them for a better strike rate, thus improving and personalising the strategy for his or her own needs and objectives.

 An obvious example of this is my Lay The Draw football strategy.
 Laying the draw in football matches is one of the oldest and best-known football trading methods of them all.
+Some love it, some hate it.
+Some earn big money with it, some are adamant that it “doesn’t work”.
+The human mind is so varied isn’t it!
 But I don’t do it the same way as most, and this is why I can and do use it regularly, daily when the footie season is in full swing.
-The shotgun approach didn’t work for me (even though I know it can for others), this approach simply looks for qualifying games based on the odds (home odds-on favourite, draw priced 3.5-5.5, for example), and the trader just lays the draw the same way, with the same stake, in each and every qualifying game, hoping for a long term edge where these types of games usually see an early goal from the home team.
+The shotgun approach didn’t work for me (even though I know it can for others), this approach simply looks for qualifying games based on the odds (home odds-on favourite, draw priced 3.5-5.5, for example), and the trader just lays the draw the same way, with the same stake, in each and every qualifying game, hoping for a long term edge where these types of games usually see an early (enough) goal from the home team.

 Back testing against football stats databases show that this can work well, but can also fail, seasonal changes in various leagues or teams can be enough to make it break even or worse, and that was never the type of approach I wanted to take in my trading.
 So I spent time (years) working out all the ways I could avoid a losing trade, and incorporating that protection into my analysis and trade selection criteria.
 This quickly became the difference between losing money and making money, and it’s also why I didn’t publish my own personal method for a long time, basically until I got tired of being asked by so many people to publish it!
 I felt quite protective of it, after all it was MY time and effort (and money!) which paid for my learning and tuning to hone it into something I was fully happy with.

-As you can probably tell, I was always more interested in a personalised approach to my trading, where I could learn a skill that would stay with me for life once I had it cracked.
-This means that every click is at my discretion, there is no “system” to when to click or when to trade, I wanted methods where I would sit and take a personal view, and trade that view.
-Approaching the markets like this allows a more fluid process, where I can change my mind at any point, walk away, or dive in, depending on what I see happening in the markets in front of me, whether that be on the TV (racing channel) or on my trading software charts.
-Just as with the football methods I use, this takes a long time, a lot of money, and a huge amount of patience to fully master.
+Learning to filter more and more, reducing risks of losing trades and spotting the likely winning ones, is where an ok method can become a good method.
+As you can probably tell, I was always more interested in a personalised approach to all of my trading, where I could learn a skill that would stay with me for life once I had it cracked.
+This means that every click is at my discretion, there is no “system” to tell me when to click or when to trade, and no system to blame if things don’t work out.
+I wanted methods where I would sit and take a personal view, and trade that view.
+Approaching the markets like this allows a more fluid process, where I can change my mind at any point, walk away, or dive in depending on what I see happening in the markets in front of me, whether that be on the TV (racing channel) or on my trading software charts.
+Just as with the football methods I use, this takes a long time, a lot of money, and a huge amount of patience to do.

 Scalping horses is enjoyable and relatively easy, but just as I said at the start, the horse racing markets can be frustrating and costly if you get things wrong.
-So even though scalping is seen by many traders as a “low risk” strategy, it can quickly burn you if you are overstaking or not aware of the indications that something is about to change in the market.
-There is nothing worse than putting a very large stake into the market, and just as you click you see a huge bet from a bookie or similar which drops the market several ticks against you!
+So even though scalping is seen by many traders as a “low risk” strategy, it can quickly burn you if you are overstaking or not aware of the indications that something is about to change drastically in the market you’re trading.
+There is nothing worse than putting a very large stake into the market and just as you click you see a huge bet from a bookie or similar which drops the market several ticks against you!
 It takes a lot of practice, and as always, a large amount of discipline to GET OUT the second something goes wrong, even if that means taking 2 or 3 ticks loss to get out QUICKLY.
 Speed is everything with scalping, and it’s a numbers game.
 You want more winners than losers of course.
 Assuming you are in for a tick, and out for a tick (red or green), you just have to get a better than 50% strike rate and you are making money.
-For anyone thinking of trying this method, I would always recommend using £2 STAKES to begin with!
+For anyone thinking of trying this method, I would always recommend using £2 STAKES to begin with, and for as long as necessary to prove you have reached profitability.

 You are not looking to ride a trend with this method, but trend trading knowledge can be used to help pick the right ladders to trade, as I would prefer to have a good overall idea where the market is likely to go generally speaking, and of course markets can and do turn, but generally a trending market is easier to scalp than a non-trending market.
 In effect you are looking for reasons why the market might go up or down (if it does neither your scalp trade is safe anyway).
 If you feel the horse is a “steamer”, i.e. there is big money piling onto it to back it, you may only want to scalp by BACKING first, so if it does drop a few ticks in a split second, those are green ticks and not red ones!
 This takes practice and some knowledge of horse racing, and having the racing channel on the TV is a useful addition to your toolkit when trying this method or indeed when trying any method on the racing markets.